-This course extends assessment and evaluation processes and examines how we use these processes to create an appropriate IEP.
-Students will also work with creating effective Behavior Plans and Transition Programs.
+This course extends assessment and evaluation processes and examines how to use these processes to create an appropriate IEP.
+Students will also develop Behavior Intervention Plans and Transition Programs.
 Spring only.

-This course is designed to present traditional procedures employed in the referral, screening, assessment, identification, and placement of exceptional children.
-Also included is the development of Individual Education Plans (IEPs) to insure appropriate educational programming.
-Emphasis will be placed on socially and emotionally maladjusted persons and methods of developing their positive self-concept.
+This course is designed to examine procedures employed in the referral, screening, assessment, identification, and placement of exceptional children.
+Also included is the development of Individual Education Plans (IEPs) to ensure appropriate educational programming.
 Students will have the opportunity to examine and administer formal and informal assessments and develop an IEP.
 Alternative assessment techniques will also be explored.
-A field placement of two hours per week is required for this course.
 Prerequisite: Minimum grade of C in EDUC 201 or permission of instructor.